project-ellis/ellis/doc/coding_standard.md

 * Use *extra parentheses* when unclear order of evaluation raises questions.
 * Macros are allowed, but always *prefer inline*, or even a template if clean.
 * *One variable declaration per line*, near where they are first used.
-* Mark unused variables with UNUSED.
+* In C, mark unused variables with UNUSED.
+In C++, just leave off the parameter name.

 ## Portability and Independence Practices